EatMoreChicken/CentOS/CentOS.md

 Once the ISO is done downloading, proceed to create a new virtual machine inside VMWare or Virtual Box.
 Use the recommended settings for the allocated ram, storage, and cpu cores.
-And when asked for network card, allow CentOS to access the DMZ network card.
+And when asked for network adapter, allow CentOS to access the Host-Only, DMZ adapter.